NLnetLabs/rpki-doc/source/routinator/manual-page.rst

       A list of strings containing the arguments to be passed to the rsync command.
 Each string is an argument of its own.

-      If this option is not provided, Routinator will try to find out if your rsync understands the :option:`--contimeout` option and, if so, will set it to 10 thus letting connection attempts time out after ten seconds.
+      If this option is not provided, Routinator will try to find out if your rsync understands the ``--contimeout`` option and, if so, will set it to 10 thus letting connection attempts time out after ten seconds.
 If your rsync is too old to support this option, no arguments are used.

 rsync-timeout
       An integer value specifying the number seconds an rsync command is allowed